 "According to Dr. Boissard (Journal du Practicien, 1908) there were at Lyons 150 midwives, of whom at least 100 were suspects.
 One of them acknowledged that she caused about three abortions a week-150 per annum.
 Taking the suspects' average at 100, one arrives at a total of 10,000 abortions for 550,000 inhabitants.
-There are, therefore, at Lyons more abortions than births."
+There are therefore at Lyons more abortions than births."

-In France, anyway, M. Bureau tells us that the crime of abortion 'no longer disturbs public opinion, therefore neither does it disturb the magistracy.'
+In France, any way, M. Bureau tells us that the crime of abortion 'no longer disturbs public opinion, therefore neither does it disturb the magistracy.'
 'Without recourse to Parliament, custom has abolished law.'
 In such a state of affairs there is perhaps something to be said for the Soviet Russian practice of providing well-equipped state clinics for abortion, and granting easy licences for it.
-This frankly recognizes facts and makes the best of a bad bargain.
+This frankly recognises facts and makes the best of a bad bargain.
 Civilized Europeans express horror at the immorality of the Bolsheviks and at the large number of yearly abortions in Russia.
-But the Russians do not pass off their abortions as 'operations for appendicitis' as the Americans do.
+But the Russians do not pass off their abortions as 'operations for appendicitis' as the Americans do

 From abortion to infanticide is but a step, and infanticide is by no means very rare.
 During the period that the custom of infanticide has been disappearing in India, for quite different reasons the practice of it has been increasing in some Western countries.
-Of France M. Bureau tells us:
+Of France M.

+Bureau tells us:\

 "In the wake of abortion come infanticide, incest, and crimes that outrage nature.
-There is nothing special to say about the first, except that the crime has become more frequent in spite of all facilities offered to unmarried mothers and of the extension of anti-conceptionist practices and abortion.
-It no longer arouses the same reprobation among so-called 'respectable' people, and juries usually return a verdict of 'not guilty'."
+There is nothing special to say about the first, except that the crime has become more frequent in spite of all the facilities offered to unmarried mothers and of the extension of anti-conceptionist practices and abortion.
+It no longer arouses the same reprobation among so-called 'respectable' people, and juries usually return a verdict of 'not guilty.'"

-The following two cases are cited by M. Bureau as showing the attitude of the French magistracy toward infanticide: † strangled her baby and finished it by knocking its head against a wall.
+The following two cases are cited by M. Bureau as showing the attitude of the French magistracy regarding infanticide:†

 "In February, 1918, the Court of Assize for the Loire district acquitted, in two separate affairs, two women guilty of infanticide, the girls F and D. The former had drowned her infant, though her relatives had offered to bring up the child, as they had done in the case of another to whom she had previously given birth.
-The girl D had
+The girl D had strangled her baby and finished it by knocking its head against a wall.